 Sobriety and Relapse

 Former drug abusers should always be held accountable by loved ones and by themselves because they may be in constant danger of turning back to using drugs.
 Using the drug again can result in losing control over progressive efforts at sobriety and lead to abuse and overdosing.
-The following relapse prevention methods can help:
+The following relapse prevention methods

 - Do not falter from assigned treatment plans that are working for you.
 Continue to seek help and remain accountable.
 Go to support meetings and take medications prescribed by a licensed physician.